-The Qualified Charitable Distribution (QCD), sometimes called an IRA charitable rollover, is available for 2017 and beyond.
+The Qualified Charitable Distribution (QCD), sometimes called an IRA charitable rollover, is available.

 If you are 70½ or older and own an IRA, you can transfer funds directly from your IRA directly to a qualified non-profit like ALA.
 This IRA Qualified Charitable Distribution (QCD) will count against your required distribution, reducing your adjusted gross income for taxes.
 You must act before December 31 to benefit.
 Best of all, it is an easy way to help share God's Word with students at ALA.